The danger of hybridisation and genetic defilement

 But what action should we take to prevent genetic pollution?

 - The protective measures that are being implemented at Hustai National Park are by far the most effective in the whole of Mongolia.
 However, the lack of fences makes the implementation very difficult.
 Every day at sunset all over Mongolia herdsmen herd their cattle, sheep and goats back to their round felt tents or gers, to offer them protection against predators.
 However, horses and camels are being kept unattended all year round.
 During periods of drought and food shortage these animals themselves will look for water and high-protein food.
 The already overgrazed buffer zone has little to offer them, but inside the protected Hustai National Park such resources are plentiful.
-Therefor, sustainable protection of the Park and its inhabitants, the unique Takhi population can only seriously be effectuated in co-operation with local people.
+Therefore, sustainable protection of the Park and its inhabitants, the unique takhi population can only seriously be effectuated in cooperation with local people.
 Thanks to such cooperation a number of measures could be effectuated.
 In the buffer zone area some extra wells for the benefit of the local livestock were built.
 Also the old tradition of “otors”, has been re-established.
 Hired cattlemen, so-called arats, have been assigned with the task of bringing the herdmens’ horses in the period from October till March to other areas away from the direct border with the National Park.
 This enlightens the stress of domestic horses on the Park in times of drought or food shortage.
 Experience taught us that sustainable protection will only be possible through adequate park management and protection at its borders (sufficient wardens and rangers).
-Continuation of financial support to the park staff will remain a top priority for the Foundation in order to guarantee the continued protection of the National Park.
+Continuation of financial support to the park staff will remain a top priority for the Dutch Foundation in order to guarantee the continued protection of the National Park.